shenghaoyang/Acer_XB273U_NV_RGB_rev/README.md

 ## Communicating with the controller

-The controller enumerates as a USB hid device.
+The controller enumerates as a USB HID device.
 It appears to accept OUT reports of different types - some trigger builtin effects while others allow direct control of the RGB LEDs.

-At the moment, only the direct control report's structure has been reverse engineered (the author does not think anyonew would like to use the builtin effects if they have direct software control.
-Plus, that would take up additional reversing time).
+At the moment, only the report that allows for direct host LED control has been reverse engineered.

 The direct control report has the following structure:

 - Report type: `0x2a`
-- Buffer length: `0x175`s
+- Buffer length: `0x175` bytes

 Offset (Byte) | Content | Description
 --------------|---------|------------